camerontredoux/nlp-bible-sa/README.md

   - River
 - Lead making the slides
   - Everyone
-- Lead writing the README
+- Lead writing the README and organize the repo/drive/requirements for deliverables
   - Olivia
   - Nick
-- Organize the repo/drive/requirements for deliverables
-  - Olivia

 <br>